Housekeeping: Laundry

-Surface cleaning includes hard surfaces and furnishing textiles, carpeting and upholstery, cooking and eating utensils.

-Examples of dirt or "soil" are detritus and common spills and stains in the home.
-Equipment used with a cleaner might include a bucket and sponge or a rag.
-A modern tool is the spray bottle, but the principle is the same.

-Many household chemicals are using in cleaning, scrubbing, and washing surfaces in the kitchen and bathroom.

 Tools

+Tools used in housecleaning include vacuums, brooms, mops and sponges, together with cleaning products such as detergents, and disinfectants.
 Brooms remove debris from floors and dustpans carry dust and debris swept into them, buckets hold cleaning and rinsing solutions, vacuum cleaners and carpet sweepers remove surface dust and debris, chamois leather and squeegees are used for window-cleaning, and mops are used for washing floors.
-To ensure safety, protective apparel including rubber gloves, face covers, and protective eyewear are also sometimes used when dealing with chemical cleaning products.

-Outdoor areas

-A home's yard and exterior are sometimes subject to cleaning.
-Exterior cleaning also occurs for safety, upkeep, and usefulness.
-It includes the removal of litter and grass growing in sidewalk cracks.

 Social significance

 While domestic housekeeping can be seen as an objective activity that can be done by either men or women, some people have argued that housekeeping is a site of historical oppression and gender division between men and women.
 Housekeeping also has a role in maintaining certain parts of the capitalist economy, including the division of home and work life, as well as industries that sell chemicals and household goods.

 A survey conducted by the U.S. Bureau of Labor Statistics in 2014 came to the result that approximately 43 percent of men did food preparation or cleanup on any given day, compared with approximately 70 percent of women.
 In addition, 20 percent of men did housekeeping chores (including cleaning and laundry) on any given day, compared to approximately 50 percent of women.